tshepang/blog/content/rust-search-tools-to-watch.md

 - [Quickwit]

-  - "search engine for log management"
+  - "search engine for observability"
   - built on [Tantivy], an equivalent of [Lucene]
   - search API compatible with that of Elasticsearch